 * $80,000 to Partners for Educational Freedom in NC; and

 * $75,000 to Parents for Educational Freedom NC.

+(EDITOR'S NOTE: This paragraph has been corrected since it was originally published.)
 The latter three entities are sister groups that share the same Raleigh address.
-Parents for Educational Freedom in NC, headed by Darrell Allison, is a 501(c)(3) nonprofit that does not make direct political expenditures or donations but advocates for vouchers and other school privatization reforms.
-Partners for Educational Freedom PAC, for which Allison is custodian of books, is a 501(c)(4) "social welfare" nonprofit and contributes directly to candidates who support "school choice."
-This PAC, founded in 2008, gave about $37,000 to candidates in 2012 and has given $12,000 so far in this election cycle.
+Partners for Educational Freedom in NC, of which Darrell Allison is president, is a 501(c)(4) "social welfare" nonprofit founded in 2008 with an affiliated PAC, which contributes directly to candidates who support "school choice."
+The PAC gave about $37,000 to candidates in 2012 and has given $12,000 so far in this election cycle.

 NC Citizens for Freedom in Education IE PAC, founded in 2010, has spent more than $136,000 over the last two election cycles supporting various state House and Senate candidates.

 In early April 2014, AFC gave $125,000 to NC Citizens, which went on to spend about $66,000 on independent expenditures supporting candidates before the May 6 primaries and another $33,000 one week later.
 In 2012, AFC gave NC Citizens about $53,000; the group spent $37,000 in support of House and Senate candidates that year.